alljaybly/mantraOS/README.md

         ```bash
         serve .
         ```

-    An alternative to `serve` is `live-server`, which automatically reloads the page when you make changes.
-    1.  **Install `live-server` globally:** `npm install -g live-server`
-    2.  **Run it:** `live-server`

     #### Using Python
     If you have Python installed, you can use its built-in web server.

-    -   For Python 3:
+    -   For Python 3: `python -m http.server`
-        ```bash
-        python -m http.server
-        ```
-    -   For Python 2:
+    -   For Python 2: `python -m SimpleHTTPServer`
-        ```bash
-        python -m SimpleHTTPServer
-        ```

     #### Using VS Code
-    If you use Visual Studio Code, a popular and easy-to-use option is the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-Once installed, you can right-click the `index.html` file and select "Open with Live Server".
+    If you use Visual Studio Code, a popular option is the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+Once installed, right-click the `index.html` file and select "Open with Live Server".

-    After starting the server with any of these methods, open the provided URL (e.g., `http://localhost:3000`, `http://localhost:8000`) in your browser to use the application.
+    After starting the server, open the provided URL (e.g., `http://localhost:3000`) in your browser.

 ## 🤝 Contributing